About the Graduate School

 Since 1890, Cold Spring Harbor Laboratory (CSHL) has been a global leader in research and education.
 The international scientific community at CSHL provides a unique and stimulating atmosphere for doctoral research—an environment where students, postdoctoral fellows, and faculty work side-by-side.
-The Watson School of Biological Sciences (WSBS) was founded on the belief that with well thought-out mechanisms, enthusiastic involvement of faculty, and highly motivated students, an innovative curriculum could be provided that would allow students to earn a doctoral degree in a shorter time than in traditional programs without compromising the quality of their training.
+The School was founded on the belief that with well thought-out mechanisms, enthusiastic involvement of faculty, and highly motivated students, an innovative curriculum could be provided that would allow students to earn a doctoral degree in a shorter time than in traditional programs without compromising the quality of their training.
 The curriculum is designed to train students to become scholars and independent thinkers.

 Our mission is to:

 - Prepare the best and the brightest students to face the ever-changing cutting edge of biological and biomedical research with the necessary skills to become leaders in science and society.

 - Enable students to complete their PhD in approximately four years from matriculation, while maintaining the highest standards of excellence.

 - Impart a broad, multi-disciplinary, representation of the biological sciences.